How to watch San Francisco Giants vs. New York Mets

-The San Francisco Giants take on the New York Mets at Oracle Park tonight for game two of this three-game series.
+The San Francisco Giants look to take a series win today against the New York Mets at Oracle Park.

-After taking a beating in last night’s game, the Giants will be looking to right the ship tonight and even up the series.

-They’ll be looking to do so with Logan Webb on the mound.
-Webb enters tonight’s game with a 3.54 ERA, 3.10 FIP with 34 strikeouts to 13 walks in 48.1 innings pitched.
-Webb’s last start was against the Colorado Rockies last Wednesday, in which he allowed three runs on four hits with six strikeouts and two walks in seven innings pitched.

-He’ll be facing off against the right-handed Chris Bassitt, who enters tonight’s game with a 2.77 ERA, 3.80 FIP, with 49 strikeouts to 13 walks in 48.2 innings pitched.
-Bassitt’s last start was against the St. Louis Cardinals last Thursday, in which he allowed four runs on nine hits with three strikeouts and one walk in six and a third innings pitched.
+Taking the mound for the Giants will be Jakob Junis, who enters today’s game with a 2.70 ERA, 3.63 FIP, with 20 strikeouts to four walks in 26.2 innings pitched.
+His last start was on Friday against the San Diego Padres, in which he allowed four runs on seven hits, with two strikeouts and no walks in six innings pitched.

-Giants players to watch against Bassitt will be Tommy La Stella, who has a .250 average against Bassit in 12 at-bats, as well as Brandon Crawford, who has a .444 average in nine at-bats, including a home run and two RBI.
+Getting the start for the Mets will be the left-handed Thomas Szapucki, making only his second appearance in the majors, and his first start.
+With the Mets’ Triple-A affiliate this season, Szapucki has had a 2.86 ERA, with 30 strike outs to nine walks in 22 innings pitched.

+Pre-game moves: Kevin Padlo was optioned to Triple-A Sacramento to clear a roster spot for Donovan Walton, who is starting at shortstop today (Brandon Crawford is just getting a day off).

 Lineups